github/objective-c-style-guide/README.md

 ```

  * Constructors should generally return `instancetype` rather than `id`.
- * Variable names should be camel-cased.
+ * Variable and property names should be camel-cased.
+Avoid using acronyms and abbreviations.

 ## Expressions